Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

 It is like this.
-See, one of the important things for Midani is we are also raw material supplier and we also are doing this value added business.
-So we can make our own material internally and make the spring.
-So even there are some special springs even other than railway springs.
-Ok.
+See, one of the important things for MIDHANI is we are also raw material supplier and we also are doing this value added business.
+So, we can make our own material internally and make the spring.
+So, even there are some special springs even other than railway springs.
+Okay.
 There are many springs are used everywhere.
-So any spring material also is available in house and spring also can be made.
-So that specialty will be there with meidani.
+Okay.
+So, any spring material also is available in-house and spring also can be made.
+So that specialty will be there with MIDHANI.
 Yes, we will be doing specialized springs also.
-And whatever composition is required for the spring from the manufacturer, even that also that raw material and that melting and that bar making also is within the capability of Midani.
+And whatever composition is required for the spring from the manufacturer, even that also that raw material and that melting and that bar making also is within the capability of MIDHANI.
+So, we are looking at very high value products also from this.
+Okay, which are non-railway also we can do it.

 Henil Bagadia

-Are you looking on the vehicles or the light combat tanks or any such places where specialty springs is actually needed for multi terrain use?
+Are you looking on the vehicles or the light combat tanks or any such places where specialty springs is actually needed for multi-terrain use?

 S. V. S. Narayana Murty

 First we will start with railway, then we’ll expand into other areas.
 Because these special springs are used by only in western countries.
-I am to the best of our knowledge, minus railway springs or elevator springs or other carbon steel business.
-There are other grades of springs that are used by.
-I mean imported.
+I am to the best of our knowledge, minus railway springs or elevator springs or other carbon steel business, there are other grades of springs that are used by, I mean imported.
 So we are looking for value added materials rather than this carbon springs.
 We’ll see how it goes.

 Henil Bagadia

-Okay, on the rolling mill side, so are we supplying a rolling roll plate?
-Mill.
-Rolled, sorry.
+Okay, on the rolling mill side, so are we supplying a rolling roll plate mill — rolled, sorry.
 The plates for NGC’s or any other big naval programs.

 S. V. S. Narayana Murty